 How to Grow Edelweiss From Seed

-- Gently sow the seeds on top of well-draining soil.
+- Gently sow the seeds on the surface of well-draining soil.

 - Mist them gently.

 - Keep the seeds in a cool environment.
-Germination should occur in about 2 to 6 weeks.
+Germination should occur in about two to six weeks.

 - When seedlings appear, place them in a sunny location.